MicrosoftDocs/cpp-docs/docs/windows/menu-editor.md

 > [!NOTE]
 > For Microsoft Foundation Class (MFC) library programs and ATL programs, use **Code Wizards** to hook menu commands to code.
 For more information, see [Adding an Event](../ide/adding-an-event-visual-cpp.md) and [Mapping Messages to Functions](../mfc/reference/mapping-messages-to-functions.md).

 - To create a pop-up menu, create a menu with an empty title and don't provide a *Caption*.
-Then, add a menu command to the new menu, move to the first menu command below the blank menu title with the temporary caption *Type Here* and type a *Caption* and any other information.
+Then, add a menu command to the new menu.
+Move to the first menu command below the blank menu title (it has the temporary caption *Type Here*) and type a *Caption* and any other information.

    Repeat this process for any other menu commands in the pop-up menu and be sure to save the menu resource.